 Mill then proceeded to offer his famous “proof” of utilitarianism.
 We prove that something is visible by the fact that people see it and we prove that something is audible by the fact that people hear it.
 In the same way “the sole evidence it is possible to produce that anything is desirable, is that people do actually desire it.”
 For Mill, the simple fact that people desire happiness establishes it as desirable.

 Of course merely because people desire happiness, the opponents of Mill replied, does not show that it is the only desirable thing.
-Mill answered that other goods like virtue or wealth are really means to happiness.
+Mill answered that other goods like virtue or wealth really are means to happiness.
 But his opponents pointed to another difficulty with Mill’s proof.
 It rests upon a confusion between what people do desire and what they ought to desire.
 There mere fact that people actually desire happiness does not show, so critics of utilitarianism maintained, that happiness really should be desired.
 But Mill maintained that no other proof of the desirability of happiness was possible than to point out the fact that humans naturally desire it.

 - Act and Rule Utilitarianism